BarbaraCristinaNunes/intro-react/README.md

 # Material UI

-Installed Material UI and used it to do my nav bar
+Installed Material UI and used it to do my nav bar.

+I used createTheme to create a color to my navbar and ThemeProvider to apply this color